ShunyiZhao/SoftWareEandGroupProject/README.md

 ### User Stories

 Gamers (player in fig 2): have fun and gain diet knowledge at the same time Gamers would use the web to start the game and hold M5 Stack to choose the settings and control the character in the game.
 They can choose level of difficulty and view instructions as well.
 When game starts, gamers can slope the M5 Stack to control the movement of character.
-If the bonus gift appear, player can get bonus point by using the mouse pointer to point to the bonus gift.
+If the bonus gift appears, player can get bonus point by using the mouse pointer to point to the bonus gift.
 As a game, we intend to help gamers have some fun and hopefully release from pressure.
-Besides, gamers would get bonus marks if they follow recipe’s ingredients, so that they can gain some diet knowledge during the game.
-We hope that gamers can be affected unconsciously and eat heathy.
+Besides, gamers would get bonus marks if they follow our recipe’s ingredients, so that they can gain some diet knowledge during the game.
+We hope that gamers can be affected unconsciously and eat healthy.

-Interactive Players: company the gamer and gain diet knowledgeInteractive players would use the web to make recipe for the gamers and our game would provide nutrition information of food and help them to design healthy and balanced recipes.
+Interactive Players: company the gamer and gain diet knowledge.
+Interactive players would use the web to make recipe for the gamers and our game would provide nutrition information of food and help them to design healthy and balanced recipes.
 Then, web would send recipe information to processing and game’s content would be changed accordingly.

 Game Analyst (manager in figure 2): Our own analysts as well as other game analysts can register through our web and login to view our processed data. (currently we haven’t realized the registration function yet)